 In a value-based healthcare model, it’s crucial that your patients take more control over their health.
 Being able to communicate and engage with them at every step of their journey through the care continuum increases the likelihood that they will improve adherence to care, thereby elevating outcomes and driving value-based healthcare at your practice.
 The right technology can even help you identify and segment patients based on specific criteria, such as condition, age or most recent visit date.
 Educational resources and message frequency can then be distributed to help improve compliance to care plans and proactively connect patients to the right resources at the right time.

 Leverage Automated Technology to Scale Engagement

 It’s unreasonable to expect your staff to manually call patients on a regular basis, but automated technology can help you deliver relevant and valuable messages at scale while still maintaining a personal touch.
-Also, by proactively engaging more patients, providers can increase the number of patients who adhere to care plans, track key metrics of their health and reach out to their doctor when they have questions.
+Also, by proactively engaging more patients, providers can increase the number of patients adhering to care plans, track key health metrics and reach out to their doctors when they have questions.
 Each of these behaviors can help patients improve their outcomes in a value-based healthcare model.

-Find out how Providertech can assist healthcare providers and payers expand population health outreach, improve patient engagement and simplify the transition to value-based care.
+Find out how Providertech can assist healthcare providers and payers expand population health outreach, improving patient engagement and simplifying the transition to value-based care.
 Schedule a demo with us today!